 Reducing invoice resolution time by 67% For Axway E-Invoicing

-Axway’s legacy e-Invoicing platform suffered from usability gaps driven by engineering-led development.
-I advocated for user research, studied how our power users actually worked with and redesigned a core, error-finding workflow for the beta platform.
-The redesign reduced invoice resolution time by 67% upon testing.
+Axway's legacy e-Invoicing platform suffered from usability gaps due to engineering-led development.
+As the first designer, I advocated for user research, studied how power users actually worked, and redesigned a core error-finding workflow.
+The redesign reduced invoice resolution time by 67% in testing.

 timeline